scalding-io/ProgrammingWithScalding/README.md

 A Scalding log processing flow for a News company, aggregating multiple sources will be presented.
 Through an example with multiple pipe-lines some more advanced concepts are presented.

-* **Development Patterns and Best Practices** - Presents interesting design patterns to overcome common issues and add more capabilities into Scalding.
-This chapter presents the External Operations pattern, the Dependency Injection pattern and the Late Bound Dependency pattern

 * **Scalding Design Patterns** -
 Interesting design patterns applicable to Scalding data processing applications.
 Using the 'External Operations' patters will enable us performing unit testing and structuring our applications in a modular way.